mlswg/mls-protocol/draft-ietf-mls-protocol.md

   field MUST indicate support for each extension in the GroupContext.

 * A client joining a group MUST verify that it supports every extension in the GroupContext for the group.
-Otherwise, it should treat the enclosing GroupInfo message as invalid and not join the group.
+Otherwise, it MUST treat the enclosing GroupInfo message as invalid and not join the group.

 Note that the latter two requirements mean that all MLS GroupContext extensions